-Battery Life: Should last 5-6 hours to be able to get through a school day without recharging.
+Battery Life: Should last at least 6 hours to be able to get through a school day without recharging.

 Weight: Should be light enough for your son to carry around all day, anything more than 1.5kg including the case might be too heavy.

-RAM: Should be 2GB or more, or else programs may be much slower to run.
+RAM: Should be 8GB or more, or else programs may be much slower to run.

-CPU: Faster is usually better, but may also reduce batter life.
-Intel Atom CPU’s mean longer battery life, and Core i5 or i7 are more powerful but reduce battery life, so discuss your needs with the supplier.
+CPU: Faster is usually better, but may also reduce batter life, so discuss your needs with the supplier.